shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 {% endcode %}

-Inside your cart script you can check if the rule matches, by checking if the configures rule id exists in the list of matched rule ids of the context:
+Inside your cart script, you can check if the rule matches by checking if the configured rule id exists in the list of matched rule ids of the context:

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 {% raw %}